Exam Board: OCR

 This course is designed for students who have an interest in health and social care and wish to develop skills and learn the theory that can prepare them for further study and employment within this sector.
 It will particularly appeal to students who are looking for a course that is practical in nature.

-Health and Social Care is a subject that enables students to gain the knowledge and understanding that will open up a range of career opportunities including childcare, teaching, midwifery, nursing, occupational health, dietitian, paramedic, social work, mental health services, and counselling.
+Health and Social Care is a subject that enables students to gain the knowledge and understanding that will open up a range of career opportunities including childcare, teaching, midwifery, nursing, occupational health, dietician, paramedic, social work, mental health services, and counselling.

 You could also choose to continue your study of Health & Social care in the sixth form.